 Oral cancer can be treated in many ways, but there are three common treatments:

-Radiation- radiation destroys growth of the cancerous cells using ionizing radiation.
+Radiation- radiation destroys the growth of the cancerous cells using ionizing radiation.

 Chemotherapy- the use of chemicals to destroy cancer cells.
 Chemotherapy can help destroy cancer cells that have spread to more than one location.

-We make sure that an oral cancer screening is part of your initial exam, and every 6 month check up exam.
+We make sure that an oral cancer screening is part of your initial exam and every 6 months check-up exam.
 But in the meantime, if you’re concerned about anything that looks or feels suspicious, please call our office at 303.973.5280 so that we may check it out for you.